Tanz0rz/haxe-fmod/README.md

 ## Feature Requests and Contact

-If you have any feature requests or are having issues using the library, please do one (or both) of the following:
+For feature requests or problems with the library, do one or both of the following:

 - [Join the Haxe Discord](https://discordapp.com/invite/0uEuWH3spjck73Lo), then ask any questions you have in the [haxe-fmod thread](https://discord.com/channels/162395145352904705/1472372604433076446).
 Responses are quick.